jozsefsallai/webmongo/README.md

 ## Deploying to your own server

-Thanks to the fact that WebMongo is open-source, deploying your very own instance to your own server should take no more than a few minutes.
-The production app (https://webmongo.now.sh) doesn't keep any logs of your connection strings, requests, and their results, but if you're not comfortable using the official app you, can deploy it to your own.
+Thanks to WebMongo's open-source nature, deploying your very own instance yourself should take no more than a few minutes.
+The production app (https://webmongo.now.sh) doesn't keep any logs of your connection strings, requests, and their results, but if you're not comfortable using the official app, you can deploy it yourself.

+> **WARNING!** If you deploy WebMongo to a server with MongoDB installed, you can access that server using
+> the `mongodb://127.0.0.1` connection string.
+Please keep in mind that doing this will make your MongoDB
+> server vulnerable to attacks, even if you have all outbound connections disabled.
+To mitigate this, you
+> should either password-protect your WebMongo instance (still not 100% secure, but better than nothing)
+> or deploy it to [Vercel](https://vercel.com) or a different server and give network access to that server.

 This guide assumes you have Node.js installed on your machine.